Flashcards in Week 9 - MGD Deck (53):

 What is the inheritance pattern for hemophilia?

-Remember: Ryan White was male
+Remember: Ryan White was male with unaffected parents

 Which fetal DNA screening technique for Duchenne muscular dystrophy (DMD) carries the lowest risk?